 Stock-based compensation expense results from applying the fair value method of accounting to issued stock options and warrants unless issued with the issuance of shares.
 The fair value at the grant date is estimated using the Black-Scholes option-pricing model, and the compensation cost is recognized on a straight-line basis over the expected vesting period of the associated stock options.
-During the twelve months period ended December 31, 2021, the stock-based compensation expense increased by \$345,760 or 116%, mainly due to management bonuses paid out through Restricted Share Units (RSUs).
+During the three months period ended March 31, 2022, the Company issued 60,000 new stock options, which had an impact on stock-based compensation.